Nord Express: Interwar period

 Route of the Nord Express and its through coaches and connections between 1925 and 1939.

 After World War I and the Russian Revolution the train's route was shortened to Warsaw and Riga instead of Saint Petersburg.
 Riga joined the connection in 1923, with a separate Riga–Moscow line introduced as well.

 Post-War Period

-The Nord Express in Stockholm Central Station in the 1940's.
+The Nord Express in Stockholm Central Station in the 1940s.

 After World War II the "Iron Curtain" divided Europe, and the initially luxury and since 1951 ordinary night train's route was diverted further from Paris via Hamburg and Copenhagen to Stockholm and Oslo.

-The emergence of air travel and high-speed rail caused the end to this famous train.
+The emergence of air travel and high-speed rail caused the demise of the famous train line.
 In 2007 it was shortened further and such that it ran between Paris and Hamburg, taking 10.5 hours.

+In 1986, the Aachen-Copenhagen service was shortened.
+The Ostend-Copenhagen through carriages were taken over from the D 241 Ost-West-Express at Aachen.

+EuroNight

+From December 14, 1997, the Nord Express from Aachen to Copenhagen operated with modern DB Nachtzug AG equipment, including double-decker sleeper cars, as EN 233, 232 Nord-Express.

+On December 9, 2007, the Nord Express was discontinued, and the service continued as CNL 40347, 40348 Borealis from Amsterdam until the closure of all DB night trains in 2016.

 In the arts

 The Nord Express has received significantly less attention than the Orient Express.
 Nevertheless, it is one of the CIWL's best-known luxury trains and has been featured in a number of novels and films: